-The water temperature/LWCO sensor provides a signal to the control module to turn off the gas valve if the temperature in the boiler goes above its setting or if a low water condition is sensed.
+The water temperature limit switch turns off the gas valve if the temperature in the boiler goes above its setting.
 (The circulator will continue to run as long as there is a call for heat.)

-6. Boiler circulator
+Boiler circulator

 The boiler circulator circulates water through the external (system) piping.
 The circulator is shipped loose, and can be mounted on either the boiler supply or return piping.
 The factory-installed circulator wiring harness provides ample length for either location.
 NOTE - The control module provides a pump exercising routine.
 If the boiler is not operated for 30 days, the control module will power the circulator for 30 seconds, then turn off.